 The tours in Paradise Cave are now operated by a local company.
 As you go deeper, you’ll see stunning stalactites and stalagmites illuminated by lights.
 At the end of the tour, you’ll go to doline where you’ll see the circular rooftop that brings sunlight it.
 It’s a truly magical scene.

-Hang Son Doong, the world’s biggest cave is so beautiful, you’ll think the legends of the dragons are true.
+Hang Son Doong, the world’s biggest cave is so beautiful, that you’ll think the legends of the dragons are true.
 Its charisma is so powerful that there’s a long waitlist for those who wish to go on an extensive expedition of the cave.
 To explore Son Doong, you’ll need to train on rappelling and outdoor camping since the expedition can take a toll on an average tourist.

 There are still hundreds of smaller caves you can visit in Phong Nha.
 And, when you’re done touring the deep earth, you can go back to where the sun hits the land and explore the Phong Nha Village.
 Check out the Phong Nha Botanical Garden and the wonderful restaurants in town, like the Bamboo Café.